 If indicators of impairment are present, management will estimate based on projected discounted cash flows (including land appraised values) if an impairment of the carrying cost has occurred.
 If these cash flows are less than the net carrying value of the property an impairment loss will be recorded.
 During 2019, the Company evaluated the investments in real estate for indicators of impairment and noted indicators were present related to one property, Union Fair Farm.
 As a result, an impairment charge of \$143,000 is recorded for the year ended December 31, 2019.
-During 2018, the Company evaluated the investments in real estate for indicators of impairment and noted none.
-There were no impairment charges recorded for the year ended December 31, 2018.
+During 2018, the Company evaluated the investments in real estate for indicators of impairment sin real estate for indicators of many evaluated the investments in real estate for indicators of impairment charges recorded for the year ended December 31, 2018.